helsinki’s lgbt youth in focus

 Sergei Pavlov grew up in a small, landlocked town of 10,000 people called Somero in southern Finland.
 He discovered photography as a teenager and it became his escape from the boredom of his countryside existence.
 It didn't take him any closer to the artistic community in the beginning -- he started out working as a product photographer at a carpet factory.
 "Soon I realized that I'm more interested in people than carpets so I moved to Helsinki," Pavlov explains.
 In the Finnish capital he turned his camera on the city's LGBT scene.

 "It was about two years ago that I moved to Helsinki from my small town a few hours away," Pavlov remembers.
 "Every now and then I'm amazed how interesting people are here.
 I feel that everyone has time for each other, and meeting up is really easy since the city is so small.
-There are quite a few gay bars, as well as that they arrange plenty of different LGBT events.
-The LGBT scene here is really welcoming, caring and humble, there's always room for everyone."
+There are quite a few gay bars, and they arrange plenty of different LGBT events.
+The LGBT scene here is really welcoming, caring, and humble, there's always room for everyone."

-The portraits Pavlov created are black and white and seemingly austere in artistic means with the main emphasis on the subject in the interplay of light and shadow.
-It echoes the classic portraits of Robert Mapplethorpe, they are seductive and empowering the same time.
+The portraits Pavlov created are black and white and seemingly austere, with the main emphasis on the subject in the interplay of light and shadow.
+The images echo the classic portraits of Robert Mapplethorpe; they are seductive and empowering the same time.
 It's about trust and freedom as well, as Pavlov allows his subjects to fully determine and play out their own identities in front of his lens.

-Pavlov's portraits, although not obviously, are also a reflection of priceless freedom and progress in terms of LGBT rights he sees in Finland.
+Pavlov's portraits, although not obviously so, are also a reflection of the priceless freedom and progress in terms of LGBT rights he sees in Finland.
 "Finland is doing better with LGBT rights all the time.
-There's still a lot of things that aren't quite okay yet, for example, there is a long way to go for trans and gender non-conforming people.
-Still I feel that we are going forward all the time", he says.
+There's still a lot of things that aren't quite okay yet.
+For example, there is a long way to go for trans and gender non-conforming people.
+Still, I feel that we are going forward all the time," he says.